-Funding Source: N/A, utilize existing resources
+Funding Source/Amount: N/A, utilize existing resources

-Responsible Agency: Planning Division Timeframe: Complete by 12/2013
+Responsible Agency: Planning Division

-Goal 2: Maintain Existing Housing Stock and Neighborhoods.
+Timeframe: Complete by 12/2013

-Promote the maintenance, rehabilitation, modernization, and energy efficient upgrades of existing housing as well as the beautification and security of residential neighborhoods.
+Goal 2: Maintain the existing housing stock and neighborhoods by promoting the maintenance, rehabilitation, modernization, and energy efficient upgrades of existing housing as well as the beautification and security of residential neighborhoods.

-Policy 2.1: Promote the use of public and private funding sources to facilitate rehabilitation and maintenance loans and grants for multi-family housing and senior owner occupied single family homes.
+Promote the use of public and private funding sources to facilitate rehabilitation and maintenance loans and grants for multi-family housing and senior owner occupied single family homes.

-Policy 2.2: Facilitate an FAA and LAWA funded sound insulation program for homes that are significantly impacted by noise from LAX.
+Facilitate an FAA and LAWA funded sound insulation program for homes that are significantly impacted by noise from LAX.

-Policy 2.3: Monitor the ongoing upkeep and safety of neighborhoods.
+Monitor the ongoing upkeep and safety of neighborhoods.